 As we walk into the factory, it hits you; the smell of oak.
 This could be one of the best smells on the planet, and certainly the best smelling factory that I’ve ever been in!
 Today they are raising barrels for Jack Daniels.

 I’ve seen my share of barrels at distilleries, wineries, breweries, bars, and as part of landscaping; but I’ve never really considered how these products that seem to have 9 lives are made.
-It was a fascinating walk through the factory floor that takes you through each step of the process on how the wood is cut, shaped, toasted, fitted, and charred.
+It was a fascinating walk through the factory floor that takes you through each step of the process of how the wood is cut, shaped, toasted, fitted, and charred.
 Fitting the staves (pieces of wood) and raising the barrel is a process still done by hand – and one that takes a lot of talent.
 It’s like putting together a complex puzzle.
-And of course you also have the testing process that needs to take place.
+And of course, you also have the testing process that needs to take place.
 We don’t want any of that beautiful liquid to leak out!

 Watching the barrels light up with flames in the Brown Foreman factory was my favorite part of the tour.
 After charring the barrels, they came by us on the line still smoking and smelling delicious!